LU-Centre-for-Autonomous-Systems/ros-cozir-co2sensor/README.md

 # Calibration

 In order to run the calibration script, first place the senor setup in fresh air for 15 minutes and allow time for the sensor temperature to stabilize, and for the fresh air to be fully diffused into the sensor.
-Power up the sensor, and run the calibration Python script using the following command
+Power up the Pi-sensor setup, and run the calibration Python script using the following command

 ```
 rosrun cozir cozirCalibration.py